-CDP’s data and insights are a unique source of information that can inform the design and evaluation of policies for corporate, capital market and subnational action on climate change, deforestation and water security.
+CDP’s data and insights are a unique source of information that can inform the design and evaluation of evidence-based policies for corporate, capital market and subnational action on climate change, deforestation and water security.

 CDP engages and collaborates with policymakers, helping governments and public institutions to analyze the impact of non-state climate and environmental action on the achievement of international and national goals, offering organization-specific, comparable data that can be easily accessed, tracked and monitored over time.